Life Saver Cactus (Huernia insigniflora) is a perennial succulent species native to deserts from Southern and East Africa to Arabia.

 Huernias grow best between 50 and 80 degrees Fahrenheit.
 Protect them from freezing weather.
 They can tolerate down to 40 degrees Fahrenheit when dormant if they are kept dry.

 On the other hand, they can handle temperatures over 100 degrees.
-Protect outdoor plants from frost and rain during winter and full sun in summer.
+You should protect outdoor plants from frost and rain during winter and full sun in summer.

 Less Light = Less Water